The Deal with Sulfites in Wine

 - Wines with higher sugar content tend to need more sulfur to prevent secondary fermentation of the remaining sugar.

 Very simply, sulfites are a preservative to wine, which is a volatile food product (ever open a wine and it’s bad by the next day?).
-Wineries have been using sulfur around wine for a long time, as far back as the Roman times.
+Wineries have been using sulfur in and around wine for a long time; in fact, as far back as ancient Rome.
 Back in Roman times, winemakers would burn candles made of sulfur in empty wine containers (called Amphora) to keep the wines from turning to vinegar.
 Sulfur started to be used in winemaking (instead of just cleaning wine barrels) in the early 1900’s to stop bacteria and other yeasts from growing.
-It also helps in the extraction of pigments in wine, making red wines ‘redder’.
+It also helps in the extraction of pigments in wine, making red wines “redder.”

 Very sensitive tasters have been noted to smell sulfites in wine at around 50 PPM.
 What’s interesting is that the warmer the wine, the more molecular sulfur it releases.
 This is why some wines have a nasty cooked-egg aroma when you open them.
 You can fix this issue by decanting your wine and chilling for about 15-30 minutes.